How to Brew Coffee with a Chemex

 Brewing ratios for a Chemex: Strong

-One of the wonderful things about the Chemex is your ability to control the brew — this comes through best during the set-up process.
+One of the wonderful things about the Chemex is your ability to control the brew--this comes through best during the set-up process.
 It's possible that the Chemex can make the strongest coffee of any non-pressurized coffee maker.
-Experiment with the ratio that best suits your taste.
+So make sure to experiment with the ratio that best suits your taste.

 Why use a Chemex?